England-Cornwall Flag

 Not seen it?
 ITV's gritty 9 PM-slot drama sees Martin Clunes, OBE, playing the grumpy doctor whose haemophobia has curtailed his career as a top surgeon in London and he's made to relocate to the home of his childhood holidays to practice some, well, general practising.

-Classic medical, fish-out-of-water fayre so far but Clunes brings some proper pathos to this repressed role calling on all his acting chops although that's largely in the earlier series[1].
+Classic medical, fish-out-of-water fayre so far but Clunes brings some proper pathos to this repressed role calling on all his acting chops although that's largely in the earlier series - open up man!
+Just tell her you love her!

 They seem to have mislaid the main character's arc and things are a bit more 'capery' these days and the scenario above could apply to most of those episodes.